310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 Ah, yes!
 I wanted to treat your wounds!
 I often hurt myself by accident, so I know how to do first aid!

-Look—It’s only going to swell up if you don’t do anything about it!
+Look— It’s only going to swell up if you don’t do anything about it!
 And the bed will get bloody, too!
 You shouldn’t bleed on it, y’know — Who do you think cleans them?
 {% endbubble %}

 {% bubble Kuro pastinjuredangry %}